SuperDARN/rst/docs/dev/pull_request.md

 # Pull Requests

-Pull Requests in GitHub are a nice means of allowing others to review and test your code.
+Pull Requests in GitHub provide an interface for others to review and test your code.
+Testing pull releases is a good way to start contributing to the RST.
-This allows members of the community to know what is coming up in new releases of RST and be part of the collaboration.

 ## Code Check List

-Before submitting a PR check the code check list first:
+Before submitting a PR, please check the following:

 - copyright and disclaimer, or modification line is added
-- the code compiles and runs with no extra warnings
+- the code compiles and runs with no additional warnings
-- documentation is updated or in another PR for users
+- the new code has been tested on your own machine
-- unit tests or various testing has been added/done
+- user documentation has been included/updated
-- code is on its own *git* branch
+- the code is on its own *git* branch
-- all code is pushed to the branch
+- all code is pushed to the remote branch on Github

 ## Creating the PR

-Once you have confirmed the above is done you can go to [RST's Pull Requests](https://github.com/SuperDARN/rst/pulls) and click on `New pull request`.
+To create a PR, navigate to [RST's Pull Requests](https://github.com/SuperDARN/rst/pulls) and click on `New pull request`.
 If templates are available select which one is most appropriate.
-Otherwise make your own.

 ### Merging Direction

-When in doubt merge to `develop`!
-Otherwise here are some other options:

-- merge to another branch if you `checkout` from that branch this helps to break things into smaller parts for quicker review and testing
+In general, new code should be merged to `develop`.
+Possible exceptions to this rule are:

+- if a new feature/update will be added in several stages, merge to an intermediate branch (`git checkout -b` from the intermediate branch)
 - merge to `master` **ONLY** if it is a **HOTFIX** or **RELEASE** branch.

     !!!
 Note
         **HOTFIX** is a substantial fix for a bug that prevents users from installing or using RST or gives inaccurate data.
-Document fixes can also be seen as a **HOTFIX** as they do not require release and DOI'ing on the code.
+Documentation fixes can also be seen as a **HOTFIX** as they do not require a new release or DOI.

-- In some cases, documentation can be merged to `master` if it is fixing some typos.
+- Small changes to documentation can be merged to `master` (e.g. fixing typos)

 ### Writing a PR

 Follow the template to fill out the required sections.
-If there is no template, here is a check list to ensure you have all the information:
+If there is no template, here is a checklist to ensure you provide all the information:

 - Informative title
 - Description of the changes you made
-- Scope on what people should focus on
+- Scope on what people should focus on in their review
 - How to install the code if there is any changes
-- Code fragments showing how to test the code and expected output/plots
+- Code fragments showing how to test the code and the expected output/plots
-- Extra details
+- Any extra details that might be useful during testing

 ### Extra Tidbits

-Pull requests on GitHub have other ways to help users know what your PR is all about.
+Pull requests on GitHub provide several additional features to help you get a useful code review:
-Here are some things you can do to get more attention:

-- assign reviewers you want feedback from
+- request a review from a specific person
-- add labels
+- add labels to categorize the PR (e.g. bugfix)
-- assign a project to it if applicable
+- indicate that the PR is part of a project, if applicable
-- assign a milestone if applicable
+- assign a milestone, if applicable
-- Linking issues if applicable
+- link the PR to an issue, if applicable

-### Draft or not to Draft?
+### Draft Pull Requests

-Draft Pull Requests are a way to tell reviewers that this code is not intended to be `merged` right away.
+Draft Pull Requests are a way to tell reviewers that your code is not ready to be `merged` yet.
+This might be useful in the following situations:
-These kinds of pull requestions are handy for the following situations:

-- It has multiple other PRs that are merging to it that needed to be tested/reviewed first
+- The draft PR is dependent on another PR being merged or tested first
-- Has a major bug or need further work but you are looking for input and want to show others the changes you have done
+- The code has a major bug or needs further work, but you would like some feedback or assistance on what you have already done

 ## Guidelines

 Here are some general guidelines to follow with Pull Requests:

-- Do not merge your own code unless you have 2 or more approvals (1 being testing and the other being a code review) and no one is responding to merge
+- Do not merge your own code!
+  - If at least 2 people have "approved" the code, anyone (including the code author) may merge it
-- Make sure your code is fully complete before making a PR to avoid commit emails occurring frequently
+- Make sure your code is complete before creating a PR (to reduce additional commit emails)
 - Make sure your code is tested on various operating systems if needed
 - Optional code is reviewed in a Code Review